SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 overcome this narrow dystopian world view.
 Call me an optimist, a hopeless romantic, but it is what I believe is possible.
 Just don't ask me to offer any probabilities.
 I'd say 100%, but have no clue what the time-frame would be.
-Asymptotics is easy, real-time dynamics is hard to impossible.
+Asymptotics is easy, real-time dynamics is hard-to-impossible.
 But this is also not the topic of this article today.